 What is a Research Panel?

-A research panel is the group of established survey participants a research panel company has on hand, either for a specific study or overall, to provide data and feedback to companies, governments, and non-profits researching consumer behavior and other trends.
+A research panel is a group of established survey participants that a research panel company has on hand, either for a specific study or overall, to provide data and feedback to companies, governments, and non-profits researching consumer behavior and other trends.

 Through these efficiencies, panel research makes the process of obtaining consumer data faster and more affordable for companies.
 It also means increased responses to online market research efforts when compared to forming a panel from scratch for one-time or sporadic consumer research.
 One thing that you need to keep in mind is that panels are different from one another.